 Do You Meet the Prerequisites?

 - Must be 18 years old.

 - Have a high school diploma or WV-accepted equivalency diploma.

 - Students must be in good health, able to lift approximately forty pounds, bend, and stand on concrete floors for up to six hours a day.

 What to do Next

 - Fill out an application online.
 The registration fee will be deferred until you have been accepted into the program.

 - Take the TABE (basic skills test) to evaluate your academic (reading, math, etc.) skills.
-Call the Jill S. Weekley Learning Center to schedule your test.
-304-754-9712
+Use this link to schedule your test with the Jill S. Weekley Learning Center.

 - Submit a copy of your driving record.